zissusharon/design-system/README.md

 Welcome to your home assignment repository template 😄👍🏼.
 This repo scaffolds a React + [Storybook](https://storybook.js.org/) + Typescript project for you so you could focus on your assignment rather than everything around it.

+### How to Start
+Fork the repository to have your own copy of it, and start working 😁

 ### How to Run

 Install the dependencies